business class

 What are these tests, and who needs to take them?

-Taking an IELTS or TOEFL test is often essential for non-native English speakers who want to study or work in English-speaking countries.
+Taking an IELTS or TOEFL test is often essential for non-native English speakers who want to study or work in English-speaking countries, or obtain an internationally-recognised certification of their level of English.

 Along with the well-known Cambridge tests, the TOEFL (Test of English as a Foreign Language) and IELTS (International English Language Testing System) are the three main internationally accepted tests used to measure a student's proficiency in English.